quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Sending ACK Frames

-An endpoint MUST NOT send more than one packet containing only an ACK frame per received ACK-eliciting packet(ie: one containing frames other than ACK and/or PADDING).
+An endpoint MUST NOT send more than one packet containing only an ACK frame per received ACK-eliciting packet(one containing frames other than ACK and/or PADDING).
 An endpoint MUST NOT send a packet containing only an ACK frame in response to a non-ACK-eliciting packet(one containing only ACK and/or PADDING frames), even if there are packet gaps which precede the received packet.
 This